Atharvan2004/clinic-patients/README.md

 # Chaitanya Clinic Patient Management System

 Welcome to the Chaitanya Clinic Patient Management System repository!
 This system is designed to help manage patient data and reports for ease of access and organization.
+## Note about Deployment

+Please note that this application is currently deployed on the free tier of render.com.
+Due to the limitations of the free tier, there may be occasional issues with accessing the deployed live website, such as slow loading times or temporary downtimes.
+We apologize for any inconvenience this may cause and appreciate your patience and understanding.
 ## Features

 - **Patient Data Management:** Store and manage detailed patient information including symptoms, medical history, treatment records, and more.